Underline spelling errors as you write comments and strings, or check periodically in a batch mode.

-Right+Click on a misspelled word and see a list of suggestions.
-Accept a suggested correction or add the word to your user dictionary.
+Right+Click or press the menu key when the caret is on a misspelled word to see a list of suggested spellings.
+Accept a suggestion or add the word to your user dictionary.

 Spell check in batch mode using a button in the Visual Assist toolbar.
 If present, your current selection is checked.
 If there is no selection, your current file is checked.